neosimsim/nixpkgs/doc/languages-frameworks/agda.section.md

 ])
 ```

-or to a git repository
+You can also reference a GitHub repository
 ```
 agda.withPackages (p: [
   (p.standard-library.overrideAttrs (oldAttrs: {